 - What awaits guests upon their return from the snorkeling excursions?

-- You will fall in love with snorkeling in the Galapagos, but after a morning or afternoon spent in the pristine Galapagos waters, you will want to recharge.
+- You will fall in love with snorkeling on our Galapagos cruises.
 Guests can look forward to a delicious snack and beverage when they get back to their expedition vessel.
 Feel free to take a dip in the hot tub before getting ready for lunch or dinner!

-now that you know all of the above, leave your fears behind and experience it for yourself on any of our Galapagos cruises!
+Now that you know all of the above, leave your fears behind and experience it for yourself on any of our Galapagos tours!